eshedmargalit/paperaweek/README.md

 ### Run Tests

 To run the tests for the application, run `yarn test` from the top-level directory.
 No credentials or environment variables are required for running tests.

+### Docker

+Build the container from the top-level directory:
+`docker build -t paw:1.0.0 .`

+Run the container, exposing port 5000:000 in "production" mode `docker run -p 5000:5000 --env NODE_ENV=production --name paw_container paw:1.0.0`

+Navigate to `localhost:5000` to see the app in production!

+To drop into a shell in the running container:
+`docker exec -it paw_container sh`